mirsaeedi/design-interview/README.md

     * SignalR
     * Azure Notification Service

- * How we design the system?
+ ## Some ideas for designing a service

   * DDD
     * Divide the application logic to three layers as Application Layer (API), Domain Layer (models and contracts, persistence ignorant, infrastructure ignorant), and Infrastructure Layer (communicates with external systems )
     * Use rich domain models instead of anemic models
-    * Use aggregates as a transaction boundary and validator gaurd
+    * Use aggregates as a transaction boundary and a validator gaurd

+  * CQRS
-  * CQRS: Do we need to scale write and read separately at application/data level?
+    * Do we need to scale write and read separately at application and data level?
     * DDD is used in the write section of the architecture.
 For reads, we can use simpler approaches.
     * We do not benfit from using rich domain models and aggregates in query side.
 They're meant to be used for writes.
     * In CQRS, implementing repository pattern is not suggested.

   * Onion Architecture

+ ## Nice things to not forget

   * How do you handle versioning?

   * Resiliency
     * Techniques
       * Asynchronous messaging